miklevin/MikeLev.in/_posts/2025-03-18-open-source-seo.md

-setting the default value in there if you can overwrite it anyway like I just did, but then I realized I'd be giving cloning commands to my coworkers to do this trick, and this way I can have them do any clone command like this knowing it will take on that name as the app, haha!
+setting the default value in there if you can overwrite it anyway like I just did, but then I realized I'd be giving cloning commands to my coworkers to do this trick, and this way I can have them do any clone command like this knowing it will take on that name as the app, ahaha!

 ```bash
 git glone git@github.com:miklevin/pipulate botifybot